ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

-# How to define a website of type Client Center
+# How to set up a Client Center

 This article provides a step-by-step guide on creating a Client Center website through @@name.